Azure/FTALive-Sessions/content/management/bcdr/README.md

 ## Agenda

-- Motivation and Overview of BDCR Solutions in Azure
+- Motivation and Overview of BCDR Solutions in Azure

+Azure provides a large of tools for Business Continuity and Disaster Recovery.
+This is session will provide an overview of Backup Solutions as well as solutions for Disaster Recovery.
+It will also provide an insight on the process to decide and create some of the basic strategies for proper BCDR management.

 - [Backup Options](backup.md)
-  - Demo

 - [DR Scenarios](bcdroverview.md)
   - On-prem to Azure
   - Azure to Azure